 Lord Dione, what is happening?
 What are those things?

-The mer-woman’s hands drifted slowly together and she pieced her reply with simple, elementry signs.
+The mer-woman’s hands drifted slowly together and she pieced her reply with simple, elementary signs.

 Old enemy.
 Ancient.